 What Is an AC Tune-Up and Why Do I Need One?

 Annual maintenance performed on your air conditioning unit, often referred to as an AC tune-up, is a vital part of keeping your air conditioning system running at peak performance.
-It is also the primary way your heating, ventilation, and air conditioning (HVAC) technician is able to catch small problems before they become big problems.
+It is also the primary way your heating, ventilation, and air conditioning (HVAC) technician is able to catch small problems before they become bigger — and more expensive — problems.

-What Does an AC Tune-Up Include and How Often Should I Get One?
+What Does an AC Tune-Up Include & How Often Should I Get One?

 To achieve the best performance from your AC system, it is recommended that you schedule annual maintenance calls, at the minimum.
 When one of our HVAC Comfort Specialists visits your home to perform an AC tune-up, they will perform the following maintenance tasks: